Mobile menu toggle

 Photo: Rajesh Pandey/Cult of Mac

-Apple’s 2026 flagship iPhones — the iPhone 18 Pro and Pro Max — may feature under-display Face ID.
-As part of the change, the company will seemingly relocate the front camera to the top-left corner.
+Apple’s 2026 flagship iPhones — the iPhone 18 Pro and Pro Max — might feature under-display Face ID sensors, according to a new port.
+As part of the change, the company will reportedly relocate the devices’ front cameras to their top-left corner.

 The report also sheds light on other changes coming to next year’s iPhones, including a new rear camera sensor.